American crow

 The American crow (Corvus brachyrhynchos) is a large passerine bird species of the family Corvidae.
-They are a common bird found throughout much of North America, only absent from the tundra biome.
-American crows are the New World counterpart to the carrion crow and the hooded crow of Eurasia; all occupying the similar ecological niches.
+It is a common bird found throughout much of North America, only absent from the tundra biome.
+The American crow is the New World counterpart to the carrion crow and the hooded crow of Eurasia, occupying similar ecological niches.

-American crows have all black plumage, with iridescent feathers.
-It looks much like other all-black corvids.
-They are highly intelligent, similar to other Corvidae, and are adaptable to human environments.
-The most common call of an American crow is the CaaW!-CaaW!-CaaW!
-They can be distinguished from the common raven by their smaller size and a slightly less pronounced beak; from the carrion crow by their size, as the carrion crow is larger and of a stockier build.
-American crows can be difficult to distinguish from the fish crow, however fish crows tend to fluff their throat feathers when calling.
-They are omnivores, feeding on insects, seeds, nuts, and preying on small animals.
-They also rarely feed on carrion, leading to associations with death, thieves, and bad luck in some cultures, however, in Native American, along with some Gaelic cultures, crows are considered good luck, due to their intelligence.
+The American crow has all-black plumage, with iridescent feathers.
+It looks similar to other all-black corvids.
+It is highly intelligent, similar to other Corvidae, and is adaptable to human environments.

+The American crow can be distinguished from the common raven by its smaller size and a slightly less pronounced beak, and from the carrion crow by its size, as the carrion crow is larger and of a stockier build.
+The American crow can be difficult to distinguish from the fish crow; however, the fish crow tends to fluff its throat feathers when calling.
+The American crow is an omnivore, feeding on insects, seeds, and nuts while also preying on small animals.
+It also rarely feeds on carrion, leading to associations with death, thieves, and bad luck in some cultures; however, in Native American and some Gaelic cultures, crows are considered good luck due to their intelligence.

-American crows are common, widespread, and susceptible to the West Nile virus, making them a useful bioindicator for tracking the virus's spread.
+The American crow is common, widespread, and susceptible to the West Nile virus, making it a useful bioindicator for tracking the virus's spread.
 Direct transmission of the virus from crows to humans is impossible.
 According to BirdLife International, there are 31 million American crows as of 2012.

 Taxonomy and systematics

 The American crow was described by German ornithologist Christian Ludwig Brehm in 1822.
 Its scientific name means literally 'short-billed crow', from Ancient Greek βραχυ- brachy- ('short-') and ρυνχος rhynchos ('billed').

-A 2012 genetic analysis of the genus Corvus calculated that the American crow diverged from a lineage that gave rise to the collared, carrion and hooded crows around 5 million years ago.
+A 2012 genetic analysis of the genus Corvus calculated that the American crow diverged from a lineage that gave rise to the collared, carrion, and hooded crows around 5 million years ago.

 "American crow" has been designated the official name by the International Ornithologists' Union (IOU).